goreleaser/goreleaser/www/docs/install.md

 ### manually

 === "OSS"
-    Download the pre-compiled binaries from the [OSS][releases] releases pages and copy to the desired location.
+    Download the pre-compiled binaries from the [OSS releases page][releases] and copy them to the desired location.

 === "Pro"
-    Download the pre-compiled binaries from the [Pro][pro-releases] releases pages and copy to the desired location.
+    Download the pre-compiled binaries from the [Pro releases page][pro-releases] and copy them to the desired location.

 ## Running with Docker